Kim Bowers MBACP (Accredited member of BACP)

 You will find yourself here as you or someone you know will be feeling overwhelmed or certainly challenged by life this, this maybe stopping you from feeling good about you in the world.

-I bring 50 +years experience, both professional and personal understanding the challenges of being human into the therapeutic relationship.
+I bring 20 +years of experience, both professional and personal understanding the challenges of being human into the therapeutic relationship.
 In my depth of understanding l am empathic, non-judgemental, compassionate and insightful into how l hear and respond to your story.

 People seek therapy for many different reasons such as: a crises or situation which may be old or just recently happened or feeling overwhelmed, anxious or depressed, stuck and/or dissatisfied, disengaged with life and unable to move onto another chapter in life.
 It may be that your suffering with obsessive thoughts or low self-esteem, or feeling you want to hide inside yourself.